Divorce in Wisconsin: Tips on splitting retirement benefits

 Divorce And Social Security

 Pensions are not the only retirement benefit to take into consideration.
-Those who have gone through a divorce often qualify for social security benefits based upon their spouse’s earnings.
+Those who have gone through a divorce often qualify for social security benefits based on their spouse’s earnings.
 If you are divorced, your ex-spouse can receive benefits based on your record, regardless of whether or not you have already remarried: